 What is vancomycin hydrochloride?

-The above list may not include all of the HIV-related uses of vancomycin hydrochloride recommended in the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the HIV-related uses of vancomycin hydrochloride to treat Clostridium difficileand Staphylococcus aureus .
+These may not be all of the HIV-related uses of vancomycin hydrochloride recommended in the guidelines.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.

 What should I tell my health care provider before taking vancomycin hydrochloride?

 Before taking vancomycin hydrochloride, tell your health care provider:

 - If you are allergic to vancomycin hydrochloride or any other medicines.

 - About any medical conditions you have or have had, for example, or problems.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills, or any health conditions that may prevent you from receiving medicine by .

 - If you are pregnant or plan to become pregnant.
 Whether vancomycin hydrochloride can harm an unborn baby is unknown.
 Vancomycin hydrochloride should only be given to a pregnant woman if clearly needed.
 Talk to your health care provider about possible risks with taking vancomycin hydrochloride when pregnant.